Choral Club of San Diego

 Special Counsel, Duane Morris LLP.

-Lisa (mezzo-soprano), a taxation attorney with Duane Morris, brings more than 25 years of experience in counseling nonprofit organizations to Choral Club.
+Lisa (Alto), a taxation attorney with Duane Morris, brings more than 25 years of experience in counseling nonprofit organizations to Choral Club.
 Prior to becoming Special Counsel at Duane Morris LLP in 2012, Lisa was a partner at DLA Piper LLP (the successor law firm to Gray Cary Ames & Frye), where she worked from 1986 to 2012.
 In addition to her service to Choral Club, Lisa dedicates many pro bono hours each year to assisting nonprofit organizations.
 She previously served on the Board of Directors of San Diego Master Chorale.
 Lisa has been recognized in 2013, 2014 and 2015 by San Diego Magazine as a “Top Lawyer in San Diego.”
 Lisa received her BS from Wagner College, her MS from University of Oregon and her JD (Order of the Coif) from the University of Oregon.

-Laura Morrell, Assistant Music Director
+Laura Morrell, Artistic Director

 Independent Music Teacher